wrs-sim/WRS2025/README.md

 - We currently have built a simulation environment that takes into account the tasks required for disaster response.
 - We have uploaded a simplified course that will allow you to perform each task in the future.

-## New information（Update: October 2nd, 2025）
+## New information（Update: October 5th, 2025）
+- About simulation perfomance
+	- In WRS2025, there are no specific regulations for custom robots other than simulation performance.
+A simulation is considered real-time when the ratio of computation time to simulation time (output by Choreonoid) is close to 1.0.

 - The simulation environment consisted of four areas, Area 1 to Area 4, as shown below.
 The competition was divided into each area.
 <img width="50%" src="./fig/wrs2025-plant.png">
 <img width="50%" src="./fig/wrs2025-plant2.png">